curtisberry/my-first-project/README.md

-# my-first-project
+# My first project
-Practice repository for learning about GitHub Web interface
+THis is a practice repository for learning about GitHub Web interface